neil-zt/eeg/README.md

 pip install -r server/requirements.txt
 ```

 You are good to go after installing the dependencies.
+However, if during installation any error occurs, it is recommended that you install the dependencies one by one.
+In that case, you can run either one of `server/noise.py`, `server/realtime.py`, or `server/static.py` and see which dependencies are missing.

 ## Systems Descriptions